Tentts/Masked-Face-Recognition/README.md

 **English**

-This repository contains the code developed for my undergraduate thesis, completed approximately five years ago during the COVID-19 pandemic.
+This repository contains the code developed for my undergraduate thesis, completed during the COVID-19 pandemic.
 The project explores face recognition techniques adapted to masked faces.

 Please note that this code reflects my knowledge and development practices at that time.
 It may not follow current best practices, libraries, or standards, and it is not actively maintained.
 The repository is provided for educational, archival, and reference purposes only.